Tencent/TNN/doc/en/user/demo_en.md

    cd <path_to_tnn>/model
    sh download_model.sh
    ```
    If the script cannot download the model due to network problems, please manually create the corresponding folder according to the information in the script and download it yourself.
+You can also download the models from AliYun Disk https://www.aliyundrive.com/s/MSmarP3zqrb

 #### 2. Compile Steps
 ##### Linux